-For businesses that are focused solely on providing software services or technical services, we recommend JIRA or Zoho Projects.
-JIRA allows for integration across the entire business, and it offers documentation abilities through its existing products as well as rich integration with GitHub and BitBucket.
+For businesses that are focused solely on providing software services or technical services, we recommend Jira Software or Zoho Projects.
+Jira Software allows for integration across the entire business and it offers documentation abilities through its existing products as well as rich integration with GitHub and BitBucket.
 Zoho Projects also has great software development integrations for those on a tighter budget and bundles of other business software for your team.

 If your organization seeks an adaptable project management solution with a flexible ticketing tool that evolves with the project management landscape and customer needs, then Wrike is the solution for you.

 For the organization whose needs cover both project management and help desk, OneDesk may be suitable since it pairs project management and online HelpDesk software to deliver a project management product with ticketing capabilities.
 You can get similar functionality for less with Zoho Projects, but it’s through integrations with Zoho’s suite of software.
 Those of you looking for one software solution might prefer OneDesk or Freshservice.

 Freshservice offers IT project and service management with IT ticketing software that features automation and AI.
 It is a solid option for not only project management, but also asset management and automation.

 Read next: Top project management software for Mac users in 2023 (TechRepublic)